aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ![](diagrams/aws-transfer-custom-idp-solution-authentication-logic.drawio.png)

-#### LDAP module
+#### Authentication module

 This is meant to serve as an example of what an individual module would look like.
-All modules would have the same entrypoint, `handle_auth` and must return a response that is valid to AWS Transfer.
+All modules have the same entrypoint, `handle_auth`, and must return a response that is valid to AWS Transfer.

 ![](diagrams/aws-transfer-custom-idp-solution-ldap-module-process-flow.drawio.png)

-### DynamoDB Tables
+### DynamoDB tables

 The solution contains two DynamoDB tables:

 * **`${AWS::StackName}_users`**: Contains records for each user, including the associated identity provider to use for authentication and AWS Transfer settings that should be used if authenticated successfully.
 * **`${AWS::StackName}_identity_providers`**: Contains details about each identity provider and its associated configuration settings.

-## Setup Instructions
+## Setup instructions
-The custom IDP solution can be deployed with one of two methods:

-Manually, using the `custom-idp.yaml` Serverless Application Model (SAM) template.
-If you would like to deploy the solution manually, it is recommended you use the [buildspec_build_deploy.yml](pipeline/buildspec_build_deploy.yml) as a reference for the commands used to build and deploy the solution.

 ### Prerequisites
 * A Virtual Private Cloud (VPC) with private subnets with either internet connectivity via NAT Gateway, or a DynamoDB Gateway Endpoint.
 * Appropriate IAM permissions to deploy the `custom-idp.yaml` CloudFormation template, including but not limited to creating CodePipeline and CodeBuild projects, IAM roles, and IAM policies.

 > [!IMPORTANT]
-> The solution must be deployed in the same AWS account and region as the target AWS Transfer servers.
+> The solution should be deployed in the same AWS account and region as the target AWS Transfer servers.

 ### Deploy the solution
 1. Log into the AWS account you wish to deploy the solution in, switch to the region you will run AWS Transfer in, and start a CloudShell session.